cncf/mentoring/seasonofdocs/README.md

 ## 2020 project ideas

+### Provide a robust collection of example Falco rules

+[Falco](https://falcosecurity.org) is a runtime behavior detection and alerting engine for Linux that enables you to write [rules](https://falco.org/docs/rules/) that determine conditions under which security notifications are produced, for example when a shell is run inside a container or when a sensitive file is read.
+Because Falco rules require useres to learn a specific syntax and a specific set of built-in functions, it's vital that those users have access to a comprehensive and use-case-specific "library" of example rules that they can draw upon for guidance and inspiration.

+#### Project goals

+Our goal is to enable Falco users to create more robust detection and alerting systems for their containerized workloads.
+To that end, the Season of Docs project would involve:

+- Creating a library of example rules, organized based on use case
+- Formulating a set of best practices for Falco rules
+- Assembling a "cheatsheet" of some of the most important or illustrative rules
+- Providing usability feedback to Falco project maintainers

+#### What you'll learn

+A writer who takes on this project stands to learn a great deal about:

+- The Linux operating system (filesystems, networking, processes)
+- Detection and alerting practices
+- Security concerns in a cloud native context

 ### Update how the Kubernetes website serves API references

 This is a great project for a writer interested in doc tooling: specifically, publishing API references with the [Hugo](https://gohugo.io).